danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-If we were truly open, on this account, we would know a sun and an earth.
+On this account, we might infer that if we were truly open, we would know a sun and an earth.
 But because we are truly closed, or again enclosed in openness, we only know an eye that sees a sun, a hand that feels an earth.
-The world is never a reality apart, but always my representation, again as if openness had no being but seeming.
+The world is never a reality apart, but always my representation, or again a matter of seeming rather than being.
 Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
 In other words, there is enough openness even when enclosed, or enough substance in seeming, to make knowledge possible, and indeed to make it philosophical.

 And we can generalize on Schopenhauer's claim.
-For if we were truly open, simply open, then there would be no seeming, only being.
+For if we were truly open, we might infer, then there would be no seeming, only being.
 We would see things always as they are, never as they seem.
-But this, we might suppose, is how a god sees, not how *we* see.
+But this, we could say, is how a god sees, not how *we* see.
 In our case, the human case, the case of a self enclosed, then, in openness, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
 To call the world my representation is one way of recognizing this.
 But philosophical discernment has other ways, and other words besides "representation".
-Such as "Perception", "impression", "image", "idea".
+Such as "perception", "impression", "image", "idea".
 Or in another direction: "opinion", "claim", "account".